Expert Foot Care with Dr. Burke Orthopedics

 Symptoms:

-• Pain, swelling, and redness around the big toe joint
+- Pain and redness at the big toe joint

 Dr. Burke’s Approach: